 Enter: Coffee Infusions.

 On a mission to create indulgent yet healthy coffees that satisfy the desire for something special, we got busy in the kitchen.
-Our Coffee Infusions use 100% organic botanicals to infuse layers of flavor when brewed, and are free of added sugars, sweeteners, and synthetic flavorings.
-Real ingredients provide honest flavor that’s more subtle than using “extracts” or “natural flavorings”; e.g. raw coconut shreds are subtly sweet and buttery, and taste nothing like coconut flavoring reminiscent of suntan lotion.
-Think of our Coffee Infusions like an artisanal tea or a craft beer that’s been infused with real ingredients; many people tell us it’s like “Coffee-Tea” when drinking our infusions for the first time, and fall in love with how smooth and drinkable our coffees are without the addition of cream or sugar.
+Our Coffee Infusions use 100% organic botanicals, like cacao nibs and cinnamon, to infuse layers of flavor when brewed, and are free of added sugars, sweeteners, and synthetic flavorings.
+Real ingredients provide honest flavor that's more subtle than using extracts or "natural flavorings"; e.g. raw coconut shreds are subtly sweet and buttery, and taste nothing like suntan lotion.
+Think of our Coffee Infusions like an artisanal loose-leaf tea; many people tell us it's like "Coffee-Tea" when drinking them for the first time, and fall in love with how smooth and drinkable our coffees are without the addition of sugar.

-Important to note, our Coffee Infusions are still all about the coffee itself, but the additional ingredients create something truly special and dynamic.
-Although we adore unique single origin coffees, it’s fun (and rewarding) exploring exotic and imaginative flavors combined with coffee– the options are endless.
+Important to note, our Coffee Infusions are still all about the coffee itself, and the additional ingredients are like tasty embellishments.
+Although we adore unique single origin coffees, it is fun exploring exotic and imaginative flavors combined with coffee-- the options are endless.